Grand Rapids, Michigan Weather

 Climate

-Throughout the year, Grand Rapids receives about 40 inches of precipitation spread over roughly 89 rainy days.
+Across the year, Grand Rapids collects about 36 inches of precipitation over roughly 198 days with measurable rain or snow.